flaxandteal/arches-container-toolkit/README.md

 ### I have no existing Arches project, but can use `arches-project` command

 Install the `arches-project` tool as per the [Arches documentation](https://arches.readthedocs.io/en/stable/).
-Note that it requires `yarn` as a dependency.
+Note that it requires `npm` as a dependency.
 Run:

 ```
   arches-project create MYPROJECTNAME